Enjoy a delicious Keto Poke Cake in the form of a flag. It makes the perfect Patriotic keto dessert to bring to a 4th of

 The first step in making a Keto Flag Poke Cake is to determine if your cake is going to be an almond flour cake or a coconut flour cake.
 The recipe included is for the almond flour version.
 Here is the recipe for Keto coconut flour pound cake in case you prefer a nut-free option.

 Since this is a sugar-free poke cake the gelatin needs to be a sugar-free option.
 I opted for Jello Strawberry Gelatin

 A few important tips to keep in mind when making this keto poke cake is to make sure that you allow your cake to fully cool before poking.
-If you poke the cake to soon it can cause the cake to fall apart.
+If you poke the cake too soon it can cause the cake to fall apart.